Snake9889/CDV/README.md

 # CDV
-# BINP programm for obtaining the information about current.
+# Programm for obtaining the information about current.